RetroSocksCO/AlternateCollectors-7D2D-Mod/README.md

 # AlternateCollectors

+A 7 Days to Die V1.0 Experimental Mod.
-Client, Server, and EAC-friendly mod.
+Client, Server, and EAC-friendly Mod.
 All resources used are available in the vanilla client and retain core values.

 Adds six craftable variants of the Dew Collector: